top of page

 Yep, in November 1002, Aethelred ordered every single Danish man living in England to be killed.
 This, of course, became a horrific blood-soaked mega-mess.
 In the ensuing death, Sweyn’s – remember him, fork for a beard, King of Denmark and Norway – daughter was killed.
 Uh-oh.
 Silly Aethelred face palm.

-Silver penny of Aethelred the Unready
+Silver penny minted during the reign of Aethelred the Unready

 A coin from the reign of Aethelred, perhaps used to pay off Sweyn and his army.